Lead and copper typically get into drinking water as a result of corrosion of plumbing systems (pipes, faucets, and lead solder) in customers’ homes.

 There may be some, but our monitoring results show very low levels of lead.
 This further confirms the conclusion in the 1990s study.
 It is possible, however, that lead pipe may still be in place in some older homes.

 I understand that lead isn’t a problem in the water distribution system, but I am concerned that there might be lead in my home plumbing.
 Are there any steps I should take?

 Prior to 1986 lead was a primary component in the solder used to join copper pipes.
 EPA considers these homes to be the worst case or highest risk homes for exposure to lead through solder.
 Older homes built before 1965 may have plumbing made of lead.

 If you live in an older home, you may wish to discuss your individual situation with a physician and consider having you or your children’s blood lead levels tested.
 When water has been sitting in your pipes unused for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds before drinking or cooking.

 In March of 2016, the Water Authority began offering free lead and copper testing to customers.
 In 2019, 31 samples were tested.

 |2018 Customer Requested Testing||2018 EPA Required Testing|

 It is the portion of the water service pipe running from the private property line into the building.
 This pipe may be made of or contain lead.

 The Water Authority will test your water for lead at no expense.
-Please complete our Sample Collection Request form or call 289-3653 to schedule a sample collection.
+Please complete our Sample Collection Request form or call 842-WATR option 1 to speak with staff in the Communication Center about scheduling a sample collection.